 Aside from the adjustments you’d make to your Streamlab settings, you’d also have to make some ‘personal’ adjustments for yourself as a novice streamer.
 So here are some handy tips for making your stream top of the class.

-2. Engage with your audience: Respond to comments and questions during your streams, and encourage your viewers to interact with each other.
+- Engage with your audience: Respond to comments and questions during your streams, and encourage your viewers to interact with each other.
 This act will help create a sense of community around your streams.
+Encourage a clips culture so that your highlights are easy to find and turn into short form content.

-4. Invest in good equipment: Investing in a good streaming setup (microphone, webcam, and lighting) will help improve the overall quality of your streams.
+- Invest in good equipment: Investing in a good streaming setup (microphone, webcam, and lighting) will help improve the overall quality of your streams.
+This however, isn’t iron-clad.
+Many popular streamers have outdated equipment.
+Prioritise Audio over Video when it comes to quality, as nothing turns away viewers like poor audio (in most cases)

-5. Be professional: Be punctual and reliable, and treat your streams as a professional endeavour.
+- Be consistent: Be punctual and reliable.
 This trait will help you establish credibility and attract more viewers.

-8. Use overlays and graphics: Adding Streamlabs overlays and graphics to your stream can enhance the visual appeal and make it more engaging.
+- Use overlays and graphics: Adding Streamlabs overlays and graphics to your stream can enhance the visual appeal and make it more engaging.
+Streamlabs has some inbuilt ones and more available via their own market place.
+But consider learning to make your own or finding more personalised ones on other sites, or commissioning an artist to give your stream that unique look.

-10. Be yourself: Be authentic and genuine, and don’t try to copy other streamers; let your personality shine through, and your viewers will appreciate it.
+- Be yourself: Be authentic and genuine, and don’t try to copy other streamers.
+L`et your personality shine through, and your viewers will appreciate it.

-11. Take care of yourself: Streaming can be a lot of fun, but it can also be very demanding.
-Ensure you put in the effort required to take care of yourself by eating well, getting enough sleep, and taking breaks as needed.
-Also, always try to remain conscious of your physical and mental well-being.
+- Take care of yourself: Streaming can be a lot of fun, but it can also be very demanding.
+Ensure you put in the effort required to take care of yourself.
+Eat well, drink properly and sleep.
+Use your days off to work on content offline that can feed back to your stream.
+Always try to remain conscious of your physical and mental well-being.

 Conclusion